 the bed.
 Pogue found that the Hampshire was heating the ceiling

 exceptionally well and the soles plates not very much and over time came

 up with an ingenious heat trap made of marble slabs cut by a monumental

 mason in East London.

 Although I first saw Pentargon back in September 2011, it had been looking for me (or vice-versa) since late 2010 although this had not been noticed at the time.
-Since coming on t'cut, I'd been told that if you have enough patience to just keep moving along, you will not have to find your boat: it will find you.
+Since coming on t'cut, I'd been told that if you have enough patience to just keep looking, your boat will find you.
 This was my experience.
-It's taken a while to get to where we are today.
-One COULD obviously have gone the Appalling Duck route, paying large wongas for what one could see above the water line and, (although you don't yet know it), what one couldn't see below said water line.
+It's taken a while to get to where we are today, but it was right to let Pentargon find me.
+One COULD obviously have gone Appalling Duck, paying large wonga for what one could see above the water line and, (although you don't yet know it), what one couldn't see below said water line.
 One could buy a money-sewer into which one could pour all one's hard-earned and one would still not have a sorted boat.